cpjobling/eg-247-textbook/_build/labs/lab06/index.md

 Comment on your observations.

-### Part 4: Playing a Sound Backwards
+#### Part 4: Playing a Sound Backwards

 The command to reverse the order of the samples in a matrix is `flipud()`.
 Experiment with this command.

 Record your experiments in this part of the lab by saving your Live Script file.
 Include your thoughts and observations as text elements.

-## Lab Exercise 13: Aliasing and anti-aliasing
+### Lab Exercise 13: Aliasing and anti-aliasing

 Download the example file [eg-247-message.wav](eg-247-message.wav) that was recorded in the lecture using the file [sampling_demo.m](sampling_demo.m) (If you have access to a microphone you can use `sampling_demo` to record your own sound file.)

-### Part 5: Aliasing
+#### Part 5: Aliasing

 Download the file [ex13_1.m](ex13_1.m) and open as a LiveScript.
 Read the script then run it.
 Complete the remaining examples of "decimation" (effectively aliasing) and listen carefully to the results.
 Comment on what you hear.

 Examine the frequency sprctrum data produced by the Fast-Fourier Transform (FFT).
 Discuss the results.

-### Part 6: Sampling with anti-aliasing filters
+#### Part 6: Sampling with anti-aliasing filters

 Download the file [ex13_2.m](ex13_2.m) and open as a LiveScript.
 Read the script then run it.
 Complete the remaining examples of "resampling" (effectively sampling with anti-alias pre-filtering) and listen carefully to the results.
 Comment on what you hear.

-Examine the frequency sprctrum data produced for the sampled signals with pre-filtering.
+Examine the frequency spectrum data produced for the sampled signals with pre-filtering.
 Discuss the results.

-## Minproject 3:  Composing Music in MATLAB (1 mark)
+## Miniproject 3:  Composing Music in MATLAB (1 mark)

 ### Background